- Aviation Hall of Fame and Museum of New JerseyTeterboro, NJ

 - Long Island Children’s MuseumGarden City, NY

 $2 off admission up to four people.
 Offer cannot be combined with any other discount; not valid during school breaks or holidays.
 The Children's Museum's 40,000 square-feet offer families ample opportunities to play…and learn together.
-New Traveling Exhibits in 2018: Dinosaurs: Land of Fire and Ice: Global Shoes.
+New Traveling Exhibits in 2019: Sonic Sensations (Jan-May) and Global Shoes (July-August).
 View schedule at www.licm.org

 - Long Island Museum of American Art, History & CarriagesStonybrook, NY